 Close to the beach is the The Breeze at 101 1st Ave.
 They feature coffee and bakery items as well as a good number of breakfast and lunch items including a pork roll and cheese sandwich, wraps, salads, sandwiches and burgers.
 They have casual dining inside as well as a small outdoor patio.
 Under new ownership, they now feature counter service.
 The cold brew coffee is very good and the pork roll and cheese sandwich with an added fried egg is great!.
 I am glad it is a block from my cottage!

-Other spots on the beach or near the Manasquan Inlet include the Riverside Cafe at 425 1st Ave. which has been there under the same ownership for over 50 years plus Playa Bowls and Tacoholics on the boardwalk near the arcade.
-Carlson’s Corner has been there for many years and is another great option.
-Stop in for a burger, sandwich or wrap and top off with ice cream.
+Other spots near the Manasquan Inlet include the Riverside Cafe at 425 1st Ave. which has been there under the same ownership for over 55 years.
+Across the street is Carlson’s Corner has been there for many years and is another great option.
+Stop in for a burger, sandwich or wrap and top off with some great ice cream.
 432 1st.
 Ave.

 The Salty Whale and Guest House is located at 385-417 E. Main Street between the beach and the train station.
 It was a former hotel and a number of restaurants over the years.
 It has been totally redone and features a large menu of soups, salads, sandwiches, pizzas and more.
 It is open for lunch and dinner.
 I went for lunch an enjoyed a great beet salad with arugula and goad cheese plus some grilled mahi mahi tacos with a pineapple and mango salsa.
 It has a rustic atmosphere with some old painting and photographs of the area.
 I definitely recommend it.
 They opened a number of hotel rooms upstairs for weekly, weekend and monthly rentals.
 It is a great location to walk downtown and to the boardwalk.